 2004 Connecticut (33-6) Jim Calhoun 82-73 Georgia Tech San Antonio, Texas

 History has a way of repeating itself, who is it going to be?

-Comments Off on A History Lesson – 10 Teams You Should Know When Picking Your NCAA Bracket
+Comments Off on A History Lesson – 10 Teams To Know When Picking Your Bracket

 The Sporting News has pointed out that Duke vs. UCONN resorted to Groupon to try and pack the seats for their game this week.